releng-tool/releng-tool-docs/content/guides/packages/post-processing.md

 # Package post-processing

-Every package, no matter which package [](pkg-opt-type) is defined, can create a post-processing script to invoke after a package has completed an installation stage.
+Every package, no matter which package [`LIBFOO_TYPE`](pkg-opt-type) is defined, can create a post-processing script to invoke after a package has completed an installation stage.
 The existence of a `<package>-post` inside a package directory will trigger the post-processing stage for the package.
 An example post-processing script for a package `libfoo` would be named `libfoo-post`:

 ```
 └── my-releng-tool-project/